 All in all,

-RPA is an effective automation method when used correctly.
-When the pre-implementation process state is unknown or incorrect processes are being automated, the results are not effective or profitable.
-Therefore, process mining should be used side by side with RPA project to guarantee high ROI.
+RPA is an effective automation method - when used correctly.
+When the process state is unknown or incorrect pre-implementation, processes are being automated, but the results are neither effective nor profitable.
+Therefore, process mining should be used side by side with RPA projects, to guarantee a high return on investments.